 Call for Papers

-Below is the call for papers for the upcoming Cutter IT Journal issue Agile in the Real World guest edited by Dave Rooney
+Below is the call for papers for the upcoming Cutter IT Journal issue The IoT: Technologies, Opportunities and Solutions, Guest Edited by Ron Zahavi and Alan Hakimi.

 - Guidelines for Contributors